 Mary Eleanor Blake was born March 10, 1909 in Mangum, Oklahoma to Mack and Kathryn (Talbott) Blake.
 The family moved to Oklahoma City when Eleanor was one year old.
-She attended McKinley and Eugene Field Schools in Oklahoma City, began her first year of high school in Lawton, Oklahoma and continued her secondary education at Miss Madeira’s School, Washington, D. C. In the Fall of 1926, she entered the Fontaine School for Girls at the Villa Montmorency in Cannes, France in the fall of 1926.
-In September of 1927 she began her studies at the University of Oklahoma where she pledged to Kappa Alpha Theta Sorority and attending school there through May 1929.
+She attended McKinley and Eugene Field Schools in Oklahoma City, began her first year of high school in Lawton, Oklahoma and continued her secondary education at Miss Madeira’s School, Washington, D. C. She entered the Fontaine School for Girls at the Villa Montmorency in Cannes, France in the fall of 1926.
+In September of 1927 she began her studies at the University of Oklahoma, Norman, Oklahoma, pledging to Kappa Alpha Theta Sorority and attending school there through May 1929.

-Eleanor returned to Oklahoma City, and in October 1931 began working as a volunteer at the YWCA.
+Eleanor returned to Oklahoma City, and in October of that year she began working as a volunteer at the YWCA.
 She also began working for Community Fund at the Black Hotel.
 In January 1932 she began taking secretarial courses at Blackwood-Davis Business College and continued her correspondence with John.
 She began working in her father’s office in the afternoons while attending business school in the mornings.

 During their first year of marriage they lived in Long Beach, California, while John was assigned to the Arizona then reassigned to the USS California in May 1933.
 On August 7, 1933 their daughter Joan was born.
-They continued to live in California with Eleanor making frequent visits to her Aunt Rhena (Blake) and Uncle Jessie Gully’s in Anaheim.
+They continued to live in California, with Eleanor making frequent visits to her Aunt Rhena (Blake) and Uncle Jessie Gully’s in Anaheim.

 She and Joan returned to Oklahoma City by train in April 1934 for a brief stay, and while there she volunteered at the Crippled Children’s Hospital.
-She met John in New York City during Fleet Week, and then they all returned to California, where John was assigned aboard the USS Cincinnati sailed west, Joan and Eleanor moved to San Diego .
+She met John in New York City during Fleet Week, and then they all returned to California, where John was assigned aboard the USS Cincinnati, and they moved to a house in San Diego .

 Eleanor and John’s involvement in business, social and civic life in Tulsa came to a stand still when John was called back to active duty reporting to the USS North Carolina on April 1, 1941 in New York City.
-Eleanor and Joan moved to an apartment in Forest Hills, New York where John joined them on his time off.
+Eleanor and Joan lived in an apartment in Forest Hills, New York where John joined them on his time off.
 They would often go aboard ship to visit John and join him for dinner.

-After the attack on Pearl Harbor, John’s ship was on high alert and continued its shakedown for preparation of war.
+After the December 7, 1941 attack on Pearl Harbor, John’s ship was on high alert and continued its shakedown for preparation of war.
 In late December Eleanor and Joan left New York and went to stay with her parents in Oklahoma City.
 They were able to join family and friends for the Christmas and New Year holidays, and Eleanor kept up a steady flow of letters to John.
 Eleanor visited John in New York in February 1942.
-She and Joan soon stayed in Portland, Maine to be closer to John for a few weeks during April and May 1942, before his ship left for the West coast and they returned to Oklahoma.
+She and Joan soon stayed in Portland, Maine to be closer to John for a few weeks during April and May, before his ship left for the West coast and they returned to Oklahoma.

 Eleanor wrote John everyday about their life at home.
 She would include their social gatherings with family and friends, which often included a swim at Twin Hills Golf and Country Club, and stopping by for a hamburger at Delores’s Restaurant.
 Other events would include attending an Army-Navy tea with John’s mother, Claudia, or going to the Rainbow Room for dinner with friends.
 Other forms of entertainment in Oklahoma City included taking Joan and a friend to a movie, then stopping at Veasey’s Drug Store for a chocolate soda.
 Eleanor also worked part time in her father’s office and attended to the business of renting out John’s family farm in Yukon.

 In February 1943 Eleanor and her father participated in a KOCY Radio recruiting program for the Women’s Army Air Corp.
 Around this same time Eleanor wrote in a letter about another form of war rationing which asked individuals not to exceed purchasing three pair of shoes a year.
 In March of that year Eleanor interviewed for and received a job as a volunteer caseworker for the Sunbeam Home.

 Mr. Blake had helped John and Eleanor invest their returns from Allied Steel into two other businesses.
 On May 21, 1943 Eleanor signed papers to begin the new company Kirkpatrick and Bale, Inc., an oil exploration firm partnered with Hubert Bale.
 The second business was the Twin Hills Golf Course.